 In this situation, things are a little bit out of your control.
 Postpartum, sudden weight loss, stress, chronic diseases such as lupus or certain types of medication can have a direct impact on your hair’s condition and, in this case, you’ll need to monitor your hair and seek professional when you notice changes.
 Your doctor might be able to adjust or change your medication, prescribe some supplement or initiate a course of treatment if you’re experiencing a severe case of traction alopecia.

 6| Hair Products

-We may not me aware of it, but often times friction can damage our edges.
+We may not be aware of it, but oftentimes friction can damage our edges.
 If you use headbands, helmets, beanies, hats, caps or anything that holds around the hairline make sure it’s not too tight, or that any elastic part is not resting on your hair sucking moisture away and pulling hairs.
 There are a lot of hair accessories that are lined with satin and will be gentle on your hair like Grace Eleyae‘s caps for instance.

 If you see yourself in any of these situations or want to avoid them altogether, you can DOWNLOAD the FREE WORKSHEET GUIDE below to help you.
 I created this simple and easy guide to get you thinking about practices and behaviours that can lead you to develop thin edges.
 If you have thin hair you need to be even more vigilant as your hair is less resistant to tension.

 With this worksheet guide, you’ll have 3 different sections – Manipulation, Tight Hairstyles & Hair Extensions and Products – where you’ll be able to go answer a few questions in different scenarios for you to access what you could be doing wrong.
 There is also a section at the end with some tips on what you can to address the problem and space for you to create your action plan.